HL7/fhir-medmorph/input/pagecontent/researchusecases.md

 5. __Research Organization__: An organization that can access the data from clinical care or data repositories for research purposes with appropriate data use agreements, authorities, and policies.

-6. __Researcher Portal: A system that is used by the researcher to explore which data marts exist, compose queries, submit the queries, receive results for analysis.
+6. __Researcher Portal__: A system that is used by the researcher to explore which data marts exist, compose queries, submit the queries, receive results for analysis.

 7. __Query Translator and Submitter__: A system that interacts with the Researcher Portal to receive queries, translate queries and then submit the queries to the Backend Service App.